encord-team/encord-client-python/docs/source/authentication.rst

 We only recommend you to use this authentication if

 * You do not have user access rights for a project or dataset
-* You want to access a project or dataset as part of an automated pipeline without using a user access
+* You want to access a project or dataset as part of an automated pipeline without using a specific user account

 Set up authentication keys